Queen Mary 2 current position

 - Images Photo Gallery & Shop (professional photo-video services; exhibits fine artworks)

-- Cunard ConneXions (a complex of 7 rooms which host onboard events)
+- Cunard ConneXions (a complex of 7 rooms that host onboard events)

 - Cyber Centre (has 9 Internet computers, with 35 Internet workstations available in the other ConnneXions rooms)